Best Travel Insurance for Seniors: Plans for Ages 65 to 80

 Travel Insured

-Travel Insured offers the most affordable rates for seniors 75 and older, with Essential starting at $381 compared to competitors charging $500 to $700+.
-All three plans (Essential, Deluxe and Platinum) cover 100% of trip costs with comprehensive medical benefits.
+Travel Insured offers the lowest rates for travelers 75 and older, with the Essential plan starting at $381 compared to $500 to $700 at competing providers.
+All three plans, Essential, Deluxe and Platinum, cover 100% of trip costs with full medical benefits.

 Essential Plan Key Features: